sunainag/bank-token-issue-system/README.md

 **Usage:**
 ```
-If you run the spring boot application, the hibernate tables are created and data is populated from data.sql.
+If you run the spring boot application, the hibernate tables are created and data is populated from import.sql.
 Run the application and go on http://localhost:8080/ for welcome page.
 ```